 Much like the other 2013 Bad-Ass Blighty science fiction chiller The Last Days on Mars, The Machine (written and directed by Caradog W. James) might not be hitting the same orgasmic pitch as the aforementioned Citadel and Europa Report, but on the level of thrills and (who'duh thunk it?)
 IDEAS, it's knocking a few clear out of the park.

 |Caity Lotz is one sexy cyborg.
 She love you good.|

 She love you all night.
 She love you forever.

 You fuck her over, she kill you good, too.

 Her commitment to the cause becomes so intense and endearing that we're with her one hundred per cent.
 Once transformed into a walking, talking, ass-kicking babe-o-licious A.I., Loitz displays a sensitivity and warmth of character that exceeds even her "living" persona.
 Oh yes, and she kills - she kills REAL GOOD!

 It's true that the film is derivative of elements in both Blade Runner and James Cameron's original The Terminator, but not annoyingly so and, in fact, it's closer to homage than anything else.
 But what homage!
 It lives, breathes and pulsates with the excitement of life and dazzles us as much as feeding us nice, nutricious and decidedly healthy helpings of food for thought.
-Most importantly, it keep you on the edge of your seat, occasionally kicking your ass around the block and then some.
+Most importantly, it keeps you on the edge of your seat, occasionally kicking your ass around the block and then some.

 "The Machine" was an Official Selection of the Toronto After Dark Film Festival 2012.